 MMTA (A.4/ALL) (broken link, does it still exist?)

 Decision: The TSB will check in their records when the latest exchange of information with these organizations occurred.
-If no exchange of information has occurred for 4 years, apply the same action as above.
+If no exchange of information has occurred for 4 years, the same action as in item 1.a above will be applied.
 The TSB will also check if the organizations under evaluation should be deleted, in particular if they have been under evaluation for a long time.

 Confirm the need to keep the following entities on the qualification list as they seem to be marketing/communication/training commercial entities or user blog, which may not justify a qualification, keeping in mind that the qualification is not needed to exchange liaison statements with these entities: